-The crucial relationship between mimesis and game theory is that mimesis is what often drives us to unnecessary zero and negative-sum competition with our peers.
+The crucial relationship between mimesis and game theory is that mimesis seems to explain, at least in part, what drives us to some of the unnecessary zero and negative-sum competition with our peers.

-If you’ve searched the web for information about game theory (unlikely, I know), you may have come across Investopedia’s definition which can be distilled into:
+If you’ve searched the web for information about it (unlikely, I know), you may have come across Investopedia’s definition which can be distilled into:

 The science of optimal decision-making of independent and competing actors in a strategic setting.Investopedia

 If you think of life as a strategic setting with independent and competing actors, then game theory has to do with optimal decision-making in life.

 And what could be more valuable than helping you make optimal decisions in life?